 We call this vision DU IMPACT 2025.
 It’s the result of thousands of interviews with students, faculty, friends, community partners, families and critical supporters.
-Led by Chancellor Rebecca Chopp, we spent 18 months listening, learning, collaborating and crafting this strategic plan.
+Led by Chancellor Emeritus Rebecca Chopp, we spent 18 months listening, learning, collaborating and crafting this strategic plan.

 Turning our ideas into reality, our 10 working groups collaborate across campus and our community to bring IMPACT 2025 to life.

 The American Association of University Professors was founded in 1915 and works to defend the principles of academic freedom, due process and shared governance.
 It helps define fundamental professional values and standards.
 DU's current chapter has been active since 2007 and consists of faculty members from across the arts, sciences and professional schools who are interested in working to address issues of common concern.

 The mission of the ASHE is to support, empower and mentor black women at the University of Denver through cultural fellowship, enrichment and an exchange of ideas.
 The group is not exclusive to black women, and all women faculty and staff at the University of Denver are valued and welcome.
 However, the core focus of group discussions, activities and initiatives will be issues germane to black women.

 The DU Faculty of Color Association (FOCA) is a voluntary empowerment and advocacy group composed of faculty members from under-represented racial and ethnic groups within the University community

 The DU Faculty Women's Association provides a support network to all faculty women in the campus community, sponsors programs concerned with professional development and disseminates information about University practices and policies vital to faculty women's interests.